 Birefringence in the mirror coating and substrate can effect the gravitational-wave signal.
-Temporal fluctuations in the birefringence, which generate noise, can be caused by free body or modal oscillations of the mirror, or by fluctuations in thermal or stress conditions that produce strain-induced birefringence, fluctuations in space-charge fields due to photo-generated carriers, or by audio-band fluctuations in the stray electric field.
+Temporal fluctuations in the birefringence, which generate noise, can be caused by free body or modal oscillations of the mirror, or by fluctuations in thermal or stress conditions that produce strain-induced birefringence, or by audio-band fluctuations in the stray electric field.
 Additionally, spatial variations in birefringence can reduce the optical beam quality and introduce additional effective optical loses.
-They can be caused by gravity-induced stress, by uneven thermal heating, by the radial variation of the carrier photo-generation rate with the shape of the Gaussian cavity mode, or by manufacturing defects.
+They can be caused by gravity-induced stress, by uneven thermal heating, or by manufactuing defects.